didierdemaeyer/web-specialisatie/Proof of concept/readme.md

 The setup is pretty basic.
 I've attached a mouse, keyboard, screen and Ethernet cable to the Raspberry Pi.
 I've also connected some of the pins on the Raspberry to a breadboard so I can use a button and a light sensor as inputs.
 And that's it.

-Here are some pictures from my setup:
+Here are some pictures of my setup:

 ![Overview of the setup](./images/setup-overview.jpg)